^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Zopercine is a tool containing penicillins in combination with substances that slow down the activity of β-lactamase.
-It has a large range of antimicrobial effects.
+Zopercin is a drug containing penicillins in combination with substances that inhibit the activity of β-lactamases.
+It has a wide range of antimicrobial effects.

-• lesions of the lower and upper parts of the respiratory ducts (among them, pneumonia (hospital, as well as VAP));
+• lesions of the lower and upper parts of the respiratory tract (including pneumonia (hospital-acquired pneumonia, as well as VAP));

-• infections of the peritoneum (also with complications) - cholecystitis with peritonitis, as well as endometritis and inflammation in the pelvic organs (also in 2-12-year-old children);
+• infections affecting the peritoneum (also with complications) – cholecystitis with peritonitis, as well as endometritis and inflammation in the pelvic area (also in 2-12 year old children);

-• lesions of soft tissue bones, epidermis, and joints (this includes diabetic foot);
+• lesions of bones with soft tissues, epidermis and joints (this includes diabetic foot);

 • bacteremia.

-May be administered to children, as well as adults with a fever caused by neutropenia, which has developed in connection with an infection of bacterial etiology.
+It can be prescribed to children, as well as adults with fever caused by neutropenia that developed in connection with an infection of bacterial etiology.

 Release form

-The release of the substance is realized in the form of a lyophilisate for injection liquids, inside the bottles with a capacity of 4.5 g.
+The substance is released in the form of a lyophilisate for injection liquids, inside 4.5 g vials.

 Pharmacodynamics

 This antimicrobial drug contains a complex of 2 components - piperacillin with tazobactam.
-Combines the parameters of the antibiotic and the agent that slows down the action of β-lactamase.
+It combines the parameters of an antibiotic and a β-lactamase inhibitor.

-Piperacillin is a semi-artificial penicillin, which has a high therapeutic activity, inhibiting bacterial properties - slows the formation of cell membranes and the binding of cell membranes.
+Piperacillin is a semi-artificial penicillin that has high therapeutic activity, suppressing bacterial properties - slowing down the formation of cell membranes and the binding of cell membranes.

-Tazobactam is a triazolylmethylpenicillanic acid derivative.
-It slows down the activity of β-lactamase, and at the same time expands the range of piperacillin activity and potentiates its effect on strains that are resistant to cephalosporins with penicillins.
+Tazobactam is a derivative of triazolylmethylpenicillanic acid.
+It inhibits the activity of β-lactamases, and at the same time expands the range of piperacillin activity and potentiates its effect on strains that are resistant to cephalosporins and penicillins.

 Pharmacokinetics